cfrancoeur/CV/CV.md

 **Wu Lab, University of Maryland - College Park**
 September 2014 - July 2016
 >Institute for Bioscience and Biotechnology Research Laboratory
->Volunteer undergraduate research assistant in the laboratory of Dr. Louisa Wu investigating genes associated with the phagocytosis of fungi in *Drosophila melanogaster*
+>Volunteer undergraduate research assistant in the laboratory of Dr. Louisa Wu
 >Used the [Drosophila Genetics Research Panel](http://dgrp2.gnets.ncsu.edu/) to perform a genome-wide association study(GWAS) to find genes associated with the phagocytosis of fungi in *Drosophila melanogaster*

 **Nou lab, United States Department of Agriculture - Agricultural Research Service**